 Sal is a confident and capable leader who assists in ensuring Adelaide is moving in the right direction!

-Tom will be completing his teaching qualification in July.
-He brings unparalleled fun and silliness to Adelaide and has a teaching style which is underpinned by collaboration, respect and a genuine love of teaching and learning.
+Tom brings unparalleled fun and silliness to Adelaide and has a teaching style which is underpinned by collaboration, respect and a genuine love of teaching and learning.
 He has rich conversations with children and asks questions which inspire deep thinking and reflection.
 He’s also just really good at making people laugh.

 As an accomplished musician, Tom can also use singing, guitaring, or other instrumenting to support and encourage learning all over Adelaide.

-Via has effectively grown up at Adelaide so it’s not surprising she is now only six months away from becoming a brilliant and qualified Early Childhood teacher.
+Via has effectively grown up at Adelaide so it’s not surprising she is now a brilliant and qualified Early Childhood teacher.